dcaba/slides/src/181119_yamsServiceAndOps/5_how.md

 ## Continuous Delivery

 And capacity to incorporate everything to the pipeline.
-> Looking forward, rather than investing lots of time in your rollback strategy

 Small deltas.
 Iterative deliveries.
 Low risk deployments.

+> Look forward, rather than investing lots of time in your rollback strategy

 ##
 TODO: pipeline image